ixvu/w4111_wiki/apis.md

     SELECT * FROM users
     WHERE name IN ('Edwardo', 'fakeuser')
 ```
-- e.g. want all users of a particular type in a list (see slide) this code is complicated!

-- but its not easy to construct sql strings!
+### Issues with ORM:
+- Inefficient queries
+- Tricky when you want to change your application
+- Queries are harder to write since you can't use raw SQL.
+Translating SQL -> ORM language is hard.
-- if you have to create sql strings dynamically in your program, you're just doing string manipulation a lot in your program
+- If you have to create sql strings dynamically in your program, your program will have to deal with a lot of string manipulation
-- it'll protect you from sql injections bc you're not executing the sql strings directly
+- **BUT** using ORM language instead of raw SQL protects you from SQL injections: you're not executing any SQL strings directly from your program.
-- it'll be really tricky knowing how to translate your sql query into this language

-### ORM Relationship Challenges (skip in lecture 15)
+## ORM Relationship Challenges (skip in lecture 15)

-### Modern Database APIs
+## Modern Database APIs
-- modern languages try to blur the lines betw db query code and app code e.g. linq, scalding, sparksql
+- Modern languages try to blur the lines between dbms query code and app code e.g. Linq, Scalding, SparkSQL
+- e.g. Spark:
-- wants to open text file (.log) in spark. each line corresponds to a single record in the form of a very large string
+    - Spark reads .log files in which each line is a single record in the form of a very large string that needs to be delimited
-- you have lines which are pointers to a table with a schema with string attribute - there are as many rows in the table as there are lines in the log file
+    - Each line is a pointer to a table with a schema with string attribute - there are as many rows in the table as there are lines in the log file
 - can do `.filter` (=`where`) so that every record must start with `Error`. this is written in Scala. db is embedded in the app code, so all these objects know that theyre relations. so you can run `.filter` and just pass in a function, which it knows as a SQL query
 - distributed db system: you have a relation, apply relational algebra, if you run execute it has a built in engine to run relational statement.
 - the now defined errors variable can map and split by tab
 - .count() computes count over all of it
 - all within this prog which ahs implemented a db engine, can construct sql statement and execute it
 - done to bridge impedance mismatch

-### What to Understand
-- Impedance mismatch = the way you represent data in the db vs in the app are different
-- learn - what is it, what are examples and solutions
-- sql injection - what it is how to protect it
-- diff uses of a DBAPI
-- why embedded sql not good
-- why cursors exist